Best Ski Resorts for Thanksgiving Weekend

 Big Sky, Montana

-There’s so much room, 5,800 acres, at Big Sky that even with modest terrain for Thanksgiving weekend, there will be plenty of snow-covered slopes for skiers and snowboarders to enjoy.
-Big Sky has historically opened on Thanksgiving Day, but more recently has started opening on the day prior.
-For a great Thanksgiving Day dinner, look no further than the Horn & Cattle on Lone Mountain Ranch.
+With 5,850 total skiable acres at Big Sky, there’s plenty of room for everyone, with modest terrain openings for Thanksgiving weekend, there will be plenty of snow-covered slopes for skiers and snowboarders to enjoy.
+Historically, Big Sky has opened on Thanksgiving Day, but more recently has opted for the day before.
+For a great Thanksgiving Day dinner, look no further than the Horn & Cantle, a rustic and upscale restaurant at Lone Mountain Ranch.
 Other fine dining choices include WOM (Word of Mouth) and Olive B’s Big Sky Bistro.
 Remember those reservations.

 » View Big Sky Lodging Options